FastPathNFV/OpenNetVM-SpeedyBox/README.md

 Installing
 --
 openNetVM-FastPath and openNetVM are installed in the same way.
-To install openNetVM-FastPath, please see the [openNetVM Installation][install] guide for a thorough walkthrough.
+To install openNetVM-FastPath, please see the [openNetVM-FastPath Installation][install] guide for a thorough walkthrough.

 Using openNetVM-FastPath
 --